-You can’t control why the bully is the way he is, but here's how you handle one.
+You can’t control why the bully is the way he is, but here's how you handle one when cold calling.

-Successfully qualifying a prospect depends on your knowledge of their situation.
-However, how can you pitch your solution if they refuse to share information about their situation?
+Successfully qualifying a prospect while cold calling depends on how much knowledge you can quick gather about their situation.
+However, how can you pitch your solution if they refuse to share any information about their situation?

-Let's explore why prospects are tight-lipped and how to make them talk.
+Let's explore why prospects are tight-lipped on cold calls and how to make them talk.

 If you lack motivation or start to lose faith in what cold calling can lead to, remind yourself of this success story: Uber is one of the most innovative and disruptive success stories in recent times.
 They've got a very strong technology culture and are recruiting top engineering talent like crazy.